 The fact is that mortgage modifications will not work for everyone, but they are helping many thousands of people to hold onto their homes.
 So it is an option you need to take seriously.

-Whether a mortgage modification will be successful for you depends on two basic sets of reasons: 1) your particular financesyour house value, loan terms, and incomeand 2) luck.
+Whether a mortgage modification will be successful for you depends on a few basic reasons: 1) your particular finances, 2) your house value, 3) loan terms, 4) income and 5) luck.

 Who to Avoid